xyming108/sulv-hugo-papermod/static/README_EN.md

 ## 5. Possible problems

-1. Some users will deploy to GitHub and may encounter cross system problems, such as the prompt `lf will be replaced by CRLF in *******`, and then enter the command: `git config core.autocrlf false`, which solves the problem of automatic conversion of line breaks.
+1. Some users will deploy to GitHub and may encounter cross system problems, such as the prompt `lf will be replaced by CRLF in *******`, and then enter the command: `git config core.autocrlf false`, which solves the problem of automatic conversion of line breaks。